oycomics/oycomics.github.io/README.md

 * Jeykll ( http://jekyllrb.com ).
 You'll want to familiarize yourself with their documentation ( http://jekyllrb.com/docs ).
 A lot of the magic that happens is thanks to this really simple-to-use "file-based CMS".
 * Knowledge of writing CSS, HTML, Markdown, and the Bootstrap framework.
 * Optional: CloudFlare ( https://www.cloudflare.com ).
 I use this for page/image caching, DDOS protection, and other services.
 Your mileage may vary.
+* Also Optional: External image hosting source to keep the Git respository small (the limit is 1GB).

 ###COMIC FORMAT EXAMPLES